seraficaj/fccsf_wsl_guide/command-line-setup.md

 Save the settings.json file and return to Windows terminal.

+## Configuring Default Packages And Software for Ubuntu

-4. Type `pwd` at the command line.
+1. Type `pwd` at the command line.
 If it gives a path similar to `/home/yourname`, then you're in great shape!
 If it says that is not a recognized command, try running `bash` or `zsh` first and then `pwd`.

-If you do not have Zsh installed, I recommend installing Zsh with the following command:
+2. If you do not have Zsh installed, I recommend installing Zsh with the following command:

 `sudo apt-get update && sudo apt-get -y install zsh`